-There are toilets by the staff room which you are welcome to use, but please do not use the children's toilet
+There are staff toilets around school which you are welcome to use, but please do not use the children's toilets.

 Working with Children

 Whether you have previous experience of working with children or not, here are some guidelines to help you be successful in your voluntary work.